mikf/gallery-dl/docs/options.md

                                 container)

 ## Selection Options:
-    --download-archive FILE     Record all downloaded or skipped files in FILE and skip downloading any file already in it -A, --abort N               Stop current extractor run after N consecutive file downloads were skipped
+    -A, --abort N               Stop current extractor run after N consecutive file downloads were skipped
     -T, --terminate N           Stop current and parent extractor runs after N consecutive file downloads were skipped
+    --filesize-min SIZE         Do not download files smaller than SIZE (e.g.
+                                500k or 2.5M)
+    --filesize-max SIZE         Do not download files larger than SIZE (e.g.
+                                500k or 2.5M)
-    --range RANGE               Index range(s) specifying which files to download.
+    --download-archive FILE     Record all downloaded or skipped files in FILE and skip downloading any file already in it --range RANGE               Index range(s) specifying which files to download.
 These can be either a constant value, range, or slice (e.g. '5', '8-20', or '1:24:3')